AdobeDocs/dev-docs-reference/src/pages/blocks/superhero/superhero-halfwidth.md

 Build powerful extensions and integrations with our developer platform.
 Create custom tools, automate workflows, and seamlessly integrate with existing systems using our comprehensive APIs and SDKs.

 * [Get Started](https://example.com/getting-started)

-## Best Practices

-- Use images that complement rather than compete with text
-- Keep text concise to fit the half-width layout
-- Choose images with clear focal points
-- Consider using video for dynamic content
-- Test layout on mobile where it stacks vertically